euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 An X-ray is an electromagnetic wave, like light except that its wavelength is much smaller, of the size of an atom, making it a perfect probe to analyze atoms and molecules.
 This X-ray is scattered (re-emitted with the same energy) by the electron cloud surrounding atoms.
-When atoms are arranged periodically (in a crystal), they behave like grattings for X-ray and reflect light with given angles.
+When atoms are arranged periodically, as in a crystal, scattered X-rays interfere in a constructive way when the difference of optical path is a multiple of the wavelength :math:`2d sin(\theta) = n\lambda`.
+Formula called *Bragg's law*.
 An X-ray beam crossing a powder sample made of many small crystals is then scattered along multiple concentric cones.
 In a powder diffraction experiment, one aims at measuring the intensity of X-rays as function of the opening of the cone, averaged along each ring.
 This transformation is called "azimuthal integration" as it is an averaging of the signal along the azimuthal angle.